beewai2021/threejs-texture-notes/README.md

 ### Texture Types
 The following textures are mapped to the material.

-Multiple texture maps can be applied to the same geometry at the same time.
+Multiple texture maps can be applied to the same material at the same time.

 | Texture Type  | Effect  | Format | Grayscale | White | Black
 | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ |